spdx/spdx-spec/chapters/relationships-between-SPDX-elements.md

 ## 11.2 Relationship comment field <a name="11.2"></a>

-**Description**
+### 11.2.1 Description

 This field provides a place for the SPDX file creator to record any general comments about the relationship.

-**Intent**

-Here, the intent is to provide the recipient of the SPDX file with more information determined after careful analysis of the relationship between two elements in an SPDX file.

-**Metadata**

 The metadata for the relationship comment field is shown in Table 70.

 Table 70 — Metadata for the relationship comment field